Geographical Peer Matching for P2P Energy Sharing: Algorithmic Modeling for Geographical Peer Matchings

-\paragraph{Preliminaries}
+\subsubsection{Preliminaries}

-A hypergraph $\mathcal{G} = (V,E)$ is made of set of vertices $V$ and a set of hyperedges $E \subseteq 2^V \setminus \emptyset$, where a hyperedge $e \in E$ is any non-empty subset of vertices.
+A hypergraph $\mathcal{G} = (V,E)$ is made of a set of vertices $V$ and a set of hyperedges $E \subseteq 2^V \setminus \emptyset$, where a hyperedge $e \in E$ is any non-empty subset of vertices.
 A hypergraph is said to be \textit{weighted} if the hypergraph is associated with a weight function $w : E \rightarrow \mathbb{R}$.
-We say a hypergraph is $k$-bounded if all its hyperedges are of size at most $k$; a $3$-bounded hypergraph is display in Figure~\ref{fig:matchings}(b).
+We say a hypergraph is $k$-bounded if all its hyperedges are of size at most $k$; a $3$-bounded hypergraph is displayed in Fig.~\ref{fig:matchings}(b).

 A matching $M$ in a hypergraph $\mathcal{G} = (V,E)$ is a set of \textit{disjoint hyperedges} ($e_1$ and $e_2$ are considered disjoint when they do not share any vertices, \ie{} $e_1 \cap e_2 = \emptyset$).
-The weight of such a matching is the sum of the weights of the selected hyperedges that it contains, \ie{} $w(M) = \sum_{e \in M} w(e)$, slightly abusing the notation.
-Given a partition of the vertices into two disjoint sets $P$ and $C$, a \textit{bipartite hypergraph matching} (BHM) is a matching of a hypergraph $G = (P \cup C, E)$ that contains in each selected hyperedges exactly one vertex within $P$, \ie{} $M$ is bipartite if $\forall e \in E$, $|e \cap P| = 1$.
-A $k$-bounded matching ensures that each output group is of size at most $k$; $3$-bounded BHMs are displayed in Figure~\ref{fig:matchings}(d)-(f). \looseness=-1
+The weight of such a matching is the sum of the weights of the selected hyperedges that it contains, \ie{} $w(M) = \sum_{e \in M} w(e)$, slightly abusing the $w$-notation.
+Given a partition of the vertices into two disjoint sets $P$ and $C$, a \textit{bipartite hypergraph matching} (BHM) is a matching of a hypergraph $\mathcal{G} = (P \cup C, E)$ that contains in each selected hyperedge exactly one vertex within $P$, \ie{} $M$ is bipartite if $\forall e \in E$, $|e \cap P| = 1$.
+A $k$-bounded matching ensures that each output group is of size at most $k$; $3$-bounded BHMs are displayed in Fig.~\ref{fig:matchings}(d)-(f). \looseness=-1